XioHernandez/Automated-Timesheet-Routing-System/README.md

 ### Successful Execution

-8. Power Automate runs successfully automatically when a new request is submitted.
+8. Power Automate runs automatically when a new request is submitted.

 ![Description of screenshot](screenshots/successful-run.png)